Mohammad0336/To_Do_List_Program_DistributedSystems/README.md

 ## Program Description

-This is a simple program designed to create and sort a to do list for a user that has authorization.
+This is a simple program designed to create and sort a to do list for a user that has sets up authorization.

 ### Novel Features